 March 31st, 2020

-Sachi research focused by American Physical Society
+Sachi co-founder highlighted by American Physical Society

 Creating the right medications to fight back against ever-evolving bacteria and viruses can be a long, multi-year process—but in cases of deadly pandemics, like COVID-19, therapeutic development has to happen much faster.
 New approaches called smart therapeutics could be a key to changing the drug-discovery landscape.